-Strategen staff undertook a fuel hazard assessment of the proposed CCN development area and surrounding vegetation on 6 June 2014.
-The assessment, undertaken in accordance with the Swan Coastal Plain Visual Fuel Load Guide (FESA 2012) included on-site verification of vegetation types and an assessment of the available fuel loads contained within on-site and surrounding vegetation on the basis of a visual inspection of:
+Strategen staff undertook a fuel hazard assessment of the project area and surrounding vegetation on 27 May 2015.
+The assessment was undertaken on the basis of a visual inspection of the following factors, cross-referenced with the Swan Coastal Plain Visual Fuel Load Guide (FESA 2012):

-- · vegetation type and structure
+- vegetation type and structure

-- · vegetation condition and density
+- vegetation condition and density

-- fuel age (years since last burn)
+- fuel age

-- scrub extent
+- scrub extent.

-- surface litter, trash and bark accumulation.

-2.2.1 Predominant fuel type and available fuel loads
+2.2.1 Predominant fuel type